wchoi11/notchmess/_posts/2019-11-23-acting-rationally.md

 I found this the most interesting set of cases Arpaly considers.
-Dawning is "cases in which people change their minds, sans [without] deliberation, as a result of a long period of exposure to new evidence" (p.508).
+Dawning is "cases in which people change their minds, sans [without] deliberation, as a result of a long period of exposure to new evidence" (p.508).[^related]

+[^related]: Cases of dawning seem to be related to what happens when we follow the advice of 'Sleep on it'.
+For example, if I'm working on a proof and can't figure out how to get it to work, I might step away for a while (e.g. attempt it the next day, come back after dinner, etc.).
+Afterwards, I realize that I can do the proof.
+This is not really like dawning because there's no exposure to new evidence, but I do not deliberate about the problem while I'm away.

 Arpaly considers an alternative story of Emily.
 This time Emily realizes at the end of her third year in the program that she should quit.
 This happens because over the course of her three years she registers in her mind all the right reasons to quit, but she does not include them in her deliberations about whether she should continue the program.

 At the end of her third year, this gradual process of registering all the reasons to quit makes her realize she should quit.
 In other words, it dawns on her that she should quit.

-This is different from before because her best judgment changes, but she does not deliberate at any point about reasons to quit.
+This case is different from before because Emily's best judgment changes, but she does not deliberate at any point about quitting.
 Thus, Emily rationally quits but did not deliberate at any point to quit.[^fringe]

 [^fringe]: I wonder if Arpaly's cases are really just fringe cases that point out problems with our ordinary conception of deliberation.
 Fast actions and dawning still are cases with deliberation (at least they seem so to me), but the deliberation in these fringe cases is a different conception of deliberation than the ordinary one.